phpservermon/phpservermon/README.md

      */15 * * * * root /usr/bin/php /var/www/html/phpservermon/cron/status.cron.php

 As you can see, this line will run the status.cron.php script every 15 minutes.
 Change the line to suit your needs.
-If you do not have shell access, ask your webhosting to set it up for you.
+If you do not have shell access, ask your web hosting provider to set it up for you.

 ### 6. Voila!